MRtrix3/mrtrix3/testing/README.md

 **Note:** if you need to _modify_ exising data in a way that would break existing tests, you will need to be very careful with how you do this - see the relevant section below for details.

+**Tip**: by default, when configuring CMake with `-DMRTRIX_BUILD_TESTS=ON`, the test data will be automatically cloned from the [test_data](http://github.com/MRtrix3/test_data) repo into the build directory.
+This can be quite time consuming and if you delete your build directory (or you use separate build directories per build configuration), the data will need to be downloaded from the network again.
+To mitigate this problem, you can clone the test data repo in some local folder on your system.
+Then you can set the `MRTRIX_BINARIES_DATA_DIR` environment variable to point to the local clone (e.g. `export MRTRIX_BINARIES_DATA_DIR=/path/to/local/testdata/clone`).
+This will allow for the data to be clone into build directory directly from your clone.

 #### Adding the data to the [test_data repo](https://github.com/MRtrix3/test_data) repository